Jan3385/VoxaEngine/docs/Chunks.md

 ```

 > [!IMPORTANT]
-> Without setting `ChunkMatrix::ChunkGeneratorFunction(const Vec2i&, ChunkMatrix&)`, the GameEngine will throw an error during any attempt to generate a chunk.
+> Without setting `Volume::Chunk* ChunkMatrix::ChunkGeneratorFunction(const Vec2i&, ChunkMatrix&)`, the GameEngine will throw an error during any attempt to generate a chunk.
 You **must** set it before any chunk generation can happen to prevent crashes